imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

   - Everything else is pretty much up to you.
-There is a {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/io/IOUtils.java\#L383' label='helper'
+There is a {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/io/IOUtils.java\#L383' label='helper
-    %} that you can use to serialize single parameters.
-Check the {% include github org='fiji' repo='TrackMate'
+    method in IOUtils' %} that you can use to serialize single parameters.
+Check the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/detection/LogDetectorFactory.java\#L161'
-    source='fiji/plugin/trackmate/detection/LogDetectorFactory.java\#L161'
-    label='LogDetectorFactory' %} for an example.
+    label='LogDetectorFactory marshall method' %} for an example.

 #### Unmarshalling.